wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 >     You are not using the default port for your database
 >     REMEMBER to tell joomla this by putting the database hostname as 10.0.1.4:2035 when you enter it in the GUI during the install process

-You will need to wait for a minute before the _J security check file is removed which this system does automatically for you before you can proceed to completion of the installation

 ---------------------------

 ### Demo 2 (Virgin Wordpress install)

-1. Assuming that you have your valid credentials in your credentials file on your laptop (if you don't know what this is, go to the beginning of this document and start there) follow the steps in "POPULATE YOUR STACKSCRIPT" above.
-2. Once the steps in POPULATE YOUR STACKCRIPT have been followed fully, make the following additional changes to the advanced settings of your Stackscript.

 >     set "The number (1, 2 or 3) of the template you are using" to "1"
 >     set "The Display name for your website e.g. My Demo Website" to "My Wordpress Demo"